 It appears that the Flexible Working Policy can be seen as more of a goodwill gesture to employees, rather than a cornerstone in evolving the workplace.

 The Flexible Working Policy may be in place, but that doesn’t mean it is actioned or supported in all organisations.

-Therefore, Liberty Mind recently conducted a survey to find to fully understand the impacts on people who do not have access to flexible working, and how their lives have been affected by the restrictions of rigid working hours.
+Therefore, I recently conducted a survey to fully understand the impacts on people who do not have access to flexible working, and how their lives have been affected by the restrictions of rigid working hours.

-The findings have been summarised and review in a whitepaper –Flexible Working – The Employee Reality.
+The findings have been summarised and reviewed in a whitepaper –Flexible Working – The Employee Reality.

 Throughout this whitepaper, we have revealed the significant data that has been found by the survey, and looked at what organisations need to do if they are to become an agile working environment that is future proof.